 The science of anti-ageing is another inevitable concomitant of the neoliberalisation of ageing, made possible at the same time as neoliberalism was emerging in the 1970s with the publication of Tom Kirkwood’s Disposable Soma Theory (Kirkwood, 1977).
-This brought together arguments that had appeared earlier in the scientific world but placed them within the framework of evolutionary theory thus seriously challenging the centuries-long belief that death was natural and pre-programmed.
+This brought together arguments that had appeared earlier in the scientific world but placed them within the framework of evolutionary theory, thus seriously challenging the centuries-long belief that death was natural and pre-programmed.
 It did so by substituting this with the contention that ageing is in fact an oversight of evolution, the result of a number of insults or the delayed effect of certain genes that emerge in post-reproductive phases of life when the germinal line has already secured immortality through reproduction.
-Ageing, this theory suggests, is not natural and rarely if ever occurs in nature; appearing within the context of urban civilizations it is not distinguishable ontologically from chronic disease making it meaningless scientifically and thereby feeding the broader cultural discourse.
-Although Kirkwood himself does not support anti-ageing technologies, and whilst there remain strong supporters of the view that ageing is natural, Kirkwood’s theory provides the perfect rationale for the work of anti-ageing scientists intent on finding a ‘cure’ for ageing and death, among them the visionary figure of Aubrey de Grey, as well as more conventional scientists such as Richard Faragher and David Gems together with a profusion of Silicon Valley entrepreneurs (Friend, 2017).
+Ageing, this theory suggests, is not natural and rarely if ever occurs in nature.
+Appearing within the context of urban civilizations, it is not distinguishable ontologically from chronic disease, making it meaningless scientifically and thereby feeding the broader cultural discourse.
+Although Kirkwood himself does not support anti-ageing technologies, and whilst there remain strong supporters of the view that ageing is natural, Kirkwood’s theory provides the perfect rationale for the work of anti-ageing scientists intent on finding a ‘cure’ for ageing and death, among them the visionary figure of Aubrey de Grey, as well as more conventional scientists such as Richard Faragher and David Gems, together with a profusion of Silicon Valley entrepreneurs (Friend, 2017).
 For the ‘immortalists’, according to Bryan Appleyard (2007), time, not space, is the last frontier, and the future, like a desert or the wild west, exists to be occupied and colonised.

 Concluding thoughts: towards an alternative framework for old age